victoriamnx/victoriamnx/README.md

 **🌸 What I've been studying:**

-At the moment my study is focused on learning everything about <br> HTML and CSS, and I'm gradually introducing JavaScript in my studies.
+At the moment my study is focused on learning <br> JavaScript, and I'm gradually introducing other languages and frameworks.

 **💕 Languages and Tools:**